 It’s a fictional documentary, imagining that dragons were real, and charting their evolution from the cretacious period to the 15th century.

-A fascinating idea, and very well executed, the CGI is impressive enough to suspend your disbelief – perhaps helped by the fact that we’d really love it if dragons had really existed.
+A fascinating idea, and very well executed, the CGI is impressive enough to suspend your disbelief – perhaps helped by the fact that we’d really love it if dragons had actually existed.

 You can see the whole film here.